 Originally published in Volume 10:4, Fall 2009.

-Jean Nordhaus has published six books of poetry, most recently Memos from the Broken World (Mayapple Press, 2016).
-She has published work in American Poetry Review, the New Republic, Poetry, Best American Poetry, and Pushcart Prize: Best of the Small Presses.
-She lives in Washington, DC and serves as Review Editor for Poet Lore.
+Jean Nordhaus has published five books of poetry, most recently Memos from the Broken World (Mayapple Press, 2016) and Innocence (Ohio State University Press, 2006).
+She has published work in Prairie Schooner, American Poetry Review, the New Republic, Poetry, and Gettysburg Review.
+Born in Baltimore and a long resident of Washington, DC, Nordhaus has coordinated poetry programs for the Folger Shakespeare Library, been President of Washington Writers’ Publishing House and served as Review Editor for Poet Lore.
 To read more by this author: Five Poems, Vol. 5:4, Spring 2004